LeonisX/space-trader/README.md

 * After deal in ShipYard - alert in center of screen
 * Encounters procedures from Game to separate class???
 * Correlian - hull strength - 200 minimum, no max.
 Cargo bays - no limit
+* Bug - when 5 gadget slots - cant install 5 extra hidden bays.
+When decrease to 4 - can.
+* On sell, plunder, jettison - show goods with bold

 ## JAF version

 * Disabled - when shields off
 * Scorpion - full shields and hull
-* With princess and pirates - die, but don't surrender.
-If hidden cargo bays - hide
-* Bug - after prison - Ziyal onboard, can finish quest
-* Bug - when any ship is disabled - can destroy hull to 0%, but ship still alive

 ### Princess

-* Strange behavior on Princess and pirate surrender
 * Full refactor of quest, write docs for all quest events (ON_...), reorder them
 * v Special Button doesn't disappear
 * v Strange bug in Commander.hashCode